This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Migraine or seizures

-- Inner ear disorders, which cause problems with balance
+- Inner ear disorders that cause problems with balance

 How may acute nausea and vomiting be treated?

-The first goal of treatment for nausea and vomiting is to raise the level of your body fluids back to normal.
+The first goal of treatment for nausea and vomiting is to prevent or treat dehydration.
 Treatment also depends on the cause of the nausea and vomiting.
-If there is a medical condition causing your nausea and vomiting, it will also be treated.
+Any medical condition causing your nausea and vomiting will also be treated.
 Treatment is also aimed at stopping or preventing your signs and symptoms.
-You may need one or more of the following treatments:
+You may need one or more of the following:

 - Nasogastric (NG) tube: An NG tube is put into your nose, and passes down your throat until it reaches your stomach.
 Food and medicine may be given through an NG tube if you cannot take anything by mouth.
 The tube may instead be attached to suction if caregivers need to keep your stomach empty.

-What can I do to prevent or treat acute nausea and vomiting?
+What can I do to prevent or manage acute nausea and vomiting?

 - Do not drink alcohol.
 Alcohol may upset or irritate your stomach.
 Too much alcohol can also cause acute nausea and vomiting.